jorsinge/MATLAB_social_systems/flashtalk/README.md

 #Available resources:
 Basically, two kinds of resources are available, currently, to analyze the problem described above:
-1. Scientific papers:
+- Scientific papers:
-  a.
-NEWMAN M.E.J., The first-mover advantage in scientific publication, 25th June 2009
+  - NEWMAN M.E.J., The first-mover advantage in scientific publication, 25th June 2009
-  b.
-LIEBERMANN M.B., MONTGOMERY D.B., First-Mover Advantage, Strategic Management Journal, Vol. 9, 41-58 (1988)
+  - LIEBERMANN M.B., MONTGOMERY D.B., First-Mover Advantage, Strategic Management Journal, Vol. 9, 41-58 (1988)
-2. Data sets (will be checked soon)
+- Data sets (will be checked soon)

 We will use different resources to implement our model.
 Additional resources may be used to answer our further research questions.